SibiShanmuga/Tumor-Detection-Algorithm/README.md

 ## Overview
 Traditional tumor diagnosis is manual and error-prone.
 This project automates MRI tumor classification using deep learning to improve accuracy and speed.
+The project tracks the progress of implementing a CNN algorithm from scratch using limited enthusiast level resources.

 ---